 When designing a kitchen, there are many facets to consider: layout, finish, style, countertop, hardware, design, etc. While these elements will influence the overall aesthetics of your kitchen, you can’t forget the need for functionality.
-Kitchens have many areas where function should be considered, but determining the height of your island is quintessential to creating a kitchen that suites your lifestyle.
-To help you decide, we’ve included our top three considerations:
+Kitchens have many areas where function should be considered, but determining the kitchen island bar height is essential to creating a space that suits your lifestyle.

-Right Image: CR – Home Design
+Photo by CR – Home Design

 Enjoy hosting a wine tasting and chatting with guests as you chop your veggies?
 Then you would ideally want to have some additional prep space in your island.
-Chef’s prep tables are generally 36” – why wouldn’t your inner chef want the same?
+Chef’s prep tables are generally 36” tall, so why wouldn’t your inner chef want the same?
 If you are interested in hiding your mess, bar height allows a clean surface up top while having a messy work area below.

-In addition to a continuous workspace, a counter height island allows a stunning solid surface counter to make a statement.
+In addition to a continuous workspace, a 36″ counter height island allows a stunning solid surface counter to make a statement.
 A large slab highlights the unique quality of the surface, while breaking the slab into two pieces can diminish the overall affect a solid surface yields.
 If you do decide to split your slab, keep in mind you’ll need corbels or support to prop up the elevated surface.
 Is this a design feature that entices you?
 If you prefer to create a sense of separation from your dining room to kitchen, a bar height island provides this effect.

 By: Christina Greive with Polish Interior and Art Design